-Day 4, Mon, 15 Jan.
+Day 4, Mon, 12 Jan.
 Birding the Japanese Alps.
 We'll have a full day to bird in Karuizawa and the surrounding areas.
-We'll begin with an early morning walk looking for Copper Pheasant, then visit a nearby river and water impoundment for Smew, Falcated Duck, Japanese Buzzard, perhaps Crested Kingfisher and Long-billed Plover, assorted buntings and with a chance of Green Pheasant as well.
-Night at Karuizawa.
+We'll begin with an early morning walk along a forested hill road looking for Copper Pheasant, then visit the Bird Forest and a shrine nearby for woodpeckers, tits and maybe waxwings.
+The afternoon is at a river and water impoundment for Smew, Falcated Duck, Japanese Buzzard, perhaps Crested Kingfisher and Long-billed Plover, assorted buntings, and with a chance of Green Pheasant as well.
+Night at Komoro.